benstaf/novela-hugo-starter-1/content/post/security-guarantees-for-ukraine-and-russia-the-camp-david-model.md

 ---
 timeToRead: 0
 authors: []
-title: 'Security Guarantees for Ukraine and Russia: the Camp David model'
+title: Security Guarantees for Ukraine and Russia - the Camp David model
 excerpt: 'Mutual security guarantees between Ukraine and Russia can be modeled after the Camp David Accords of 1978 between Egypt and Israel, which shaped the Rules-Based International Order '